moifort/infra-as-code/README.md

 upper version because docker cannot work. **Kimsufi** server (cheap and dedicated): http://www.kimsufi.com/fr/serveurs.xml.
 * A domain name manager. **OVH**: https://www.ovh.com/fr/domaines/
-* No need to SSL certificate with letsencrypt it's free and nothing to do!
+* No need to SSL certificate with letsencrypt it's free and nothing to configure!

 ## Server installation
 One thing that can take time on a fresh new install is to secures it, install tools